Oslo Metropolitan University: Name

 The first part of the Norwegian version of the university's name, Oslomet, and particularly the spelling used by the institution in its marketing, OsloMet, is controversial and the state Language Council of Norway determined that it violated correct Norwegian spelling and the rules governing names of state institutions, and recommended that the government rejected the name.
 Some newspapers such as Morgenbladet announced that they would write the name in accordance with Norwegian spelling rules as Oslomet.
 The name "OsloMet" was heavily criticized in the media and described as a "triumph of emptiness" in Aftenposten.
 On 18 January 2018 the state Language Council of Norway determined that the correct spelling of the university's Norwegian name, which is mandatory in official government usage, is Oslomet – storbyuniversitetet.
 In the official list of correct spellings of names of government agencies, the name is spelled Oslomet – storbyuniversitetet in Bokmål and Nynorsk.

 The use of any variation of the abbreviation "Oslo Met" is also disputed because the state Norwegian Meteorological Institute objects to its usage due to its similarity to one of their own international abbreviations; for example the World Meteorological Organization, an agency of the United Nations, recommended "MET OSLO" as an international standard abbreviation for the Norwegian Meteorological Institute already in 1956, and the institute uses "MET" as its abbreviation for domestic purposes and "MET Norway" or "MET Oslo" internationally; MET Oslo is also used domestically to refer specifically to its headquarters in Oslo.

 A branding document published on the university's website and aimed at its employees claims the institution should be referred to as "OsloMet – Oslo Metropolitan University;" however the Language Council rejected several of the key claims in the document and the document was subject to ridicule in the Dagsnytt Atten news magazine of the state broadcaster NRK, in which the management at Oslo Metropolitan University refused to participate.

-In the Sami languages traditionally spoken by the small Sami minority in Northern and part of Central Norway, the university's name is Oslomet – stuorragávpotuniversitehta in Northern Sami, Oslomet – stuorstádauniversitiehtta in Lule Sami and Oslomet – stoerrestaareuniversiteete in Southern Sami.
+In the Sami languages traditionally spoken by the small Sami minority in Northern Norway and part of Central Norway, the university's name is Oslomet – stuorragávpotuniversitehta in Northern Sami, Oslomet – stuorstádauniversitiehtta in Lule Sami and Oslomet – stoerrestaareuniversiteete in Southern Sami.
 The university also announced it would translate its name into Norwegian Sign Language.

+Condemnation of Israel and Israeli Higher Education Boycott

+On February 13, 2024 the University's board announced that it condemns "Israel's attack on Gaza" and will immediately end its exchange agreement with the University of Haifa, and not enter into any new general cooperation agreements on institutional cooperation with Israeli universities or colleges.
+The decision was criticized by a former Professor at the University, Torkel Brekke, who claimed in an editorial in the Wall Street Journal that the decision is indicative a "post-Holocaust strain of antisemitism... cloaked under another name—“anti-Zionism”."